DevExpress/Blazor/README.md

 Welcome to our [Support Center](https://supportcenter.devexpress.com/ticket/create) if you want to ask questions, share ideas, or report an issue.

-# Bootstrap Themes
+# Themes

-DevExpress Blazor components use the client-side Bootstrap framework to render their user interface.
-You can apply a Bootstrap-based theme to a Blazor application to change the appearance of all the components.
+The **DevExpress.Blazor.Themes NuGet** package contains the following Blazor application stylesheets:

+* Four built-in DevExpress themes
+* A stylesheet that allows you to apply Bootstrap-based themes to DevExpress Blazor components

 Refer to the [Themes](http://docs.devexpress.com/Blazor/401523/common-concepts/themes) help topic for more information.

 # NuGet Package Change Log